Family Feud: 1999–present

-In a 2024 interview, Karn stated that the producers of Family Feud originally wanted Al Roker to replace Anderson following his departure.
+In a 2024 interview, Karn said that the producers of Family Feud originally wanted Al Roker to replace Anderson following his departure.
 However, Roker turned down the opportunity as he did not want to leave New York City, leading the producers to choose Karn as host.
 Karn jokingly said that he was chosen as he was "the next Al on the list" referencing his character Al Borland on the ABC show Home Improvement.
 Roker would ultimately host the first season of Celebrity Family Feud on NBC, which aired in summer 2008.